MCreator/MCreator/plugins/mcreator-localization/help/default/attribute/entities.md

-Entities selected here will have this attribute at its default value when spawned.
+Entities selected here will have this attribute present and set at its default value when spawned.